How to Create a Content Strategy

-A good content strategy optimises collaboration
+A good content strategy optimizes collaboration

 The best thing about a team is that everyone thinks differently.
 Sure, this could be seen as an annoying feature, but diversity in thought as well as collaboration on tasks and overall task management is essential for a well-rounded marketing team.

-When you’re creating your content strategy, utilise the best bits from your whole marketing team.
+When you’re creating your content strategy, utilize the best bits from your whole marketing team.
 Within PredictHQ’s event intelligence software is a task management tool which lets entire teams collaborate on content projects associated with various events, and assign different tasks to different authors.
 Your tasks don’t have to be limited to just writing the content either; who’s in charge of keyword research, email distribution, social media engagement and other marketing initiatives?

 A good content strategy fits into your marketing schedule